StatisticsLength: Up to 365cm

 In our area

 The Porbeagle shark inhabits the deep waters off the north side of Rathlin Island and around Malin Head, and can also be found around many of the WWII wrecks off Culdaff.
+Porbeagle are found on all coasts around Ireland but are most common north of Lough Swilly in Donegal and also coasts of Galway, Clare and Cork.
 Because of their preference for deep water, you have to be very lucky to see one of them!
 Especially because they are categorised as Critically Endangered in our waters by the IUCN Red List.
 They are on the NI Priority Species list, therefore we hope to provide evidence through the Sea Deep project to ensure spatial protections for them.